| Narandera being on the high road from Sydney to the

 Gogelderie is placed the primitive letter box shown in our

+illustration.
 After passing Gogelderie, the country opens out more

 into plains than previously, one being able to see even a